praydog/uevr-docs/src/plugins/blueprint.md

 ### Head Mounted Display: Is Head Mounted Display Enabled

-Always works on < 4.18. >= 4.18, `Load Blueprint Code` must be explicitly enabled for this work.
+Always works on < 4.18. >= 4.18, `Load Blueprint Code` must be explicitly enabled for this to work.

 ### Head Mounted Display: Get Device Pose